-But PSC’s midfield triangle of Iarfhlaith Davoren, Manny Cazares and Mesias began to find their flow and dominate possession in the centre of the park, while Manios produced some superb hold-up play to bring his fellow teammates into the game.
+But PSC’s midfield triangle of Iarfhlaith Davoren, Manny Cazares, and Mesias began to find their flow and dominate possession in the center of the park, while Manios produced some superb hold-up play to bring his fellow teammates into the game.

 And as the half-time whistle blew, both sides went into the interval with the scoreline level at 0-0.